 Anything written in the past can constitute an historical document or “text,” whether it is a letter, diary, shopping list, literary text, memo, novel, film, charter, or act of parliament.
 Although the form and content of documents may vary, there are certain questions that can be asked of any document to facilitate analysis.
 It is important to ask the right questions and to make the right assumptions.
 Rather than simply reading the document, examine it closely to find the clues that are contained within it.
 The questions from the tabs above will help you analyse any document to get a complete picture of its subject matter, period, message, significance, etc.

 HINT: Check out a reference book such as an historical dictionary or encyclopaedia for general information about major individuals and organizations.
 These books will also point you towards key books and articles about these topics.
 See the TRU Library’s History Research Guides for suggested reference books.
+Depending on the topic, a Wikipedia article may also be a place to check out.

 HINT: A useful guide for dating documents is C.R.Cheney's Handbook of Dates for Students of English History (DA 34 .H29 1995).
 Unfortunately, the TRU Library does not have an equivalent resource for North American history.